 Active Ingredients: Seeds contain up to 25% oil, of which about 8-14% is GLA (the rest, 60-80% is linoleic acid).

-Pharmacological Effects: GLA is one essential fatty acids required by humans to maintain normal body function, because it is a precursor of dihomo-gamma-linolenic acid and arachidonic acid, from which prostaglandins and leucotrienes derive.
+Health Effects: GLA is one essential fatty acids required by humans to maintain normal body function, because it is a precursor of dihomo-gamma-linolenic acid and arachidonic acid, from which prostaglandins and leucotrienes derive.
 The latter are hormone-like substances that affect cholesterol levels, dilation of blood vessels and inflammation.
 Some people (about 10-20% of the population), especially those with neurodermatitis, are apparently deficient in the enzyme that converts linoleic acid to gamma-linoleic acid.
-Several clinical trials have shown the efficacy of GLA in treating eczema.
+Several clinical trials have shown the efficacy of GLA in supporting skin irritations.

 Notes: High levels of GLA have also been found in borage and blackcurrant seeds.